Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/7/2024</td>
+<td align="center">11/8/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UE98GE/can-we-share-our-predicaments">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UGVD3D/the-paladin-and-the-troubadour">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Takuya plans to go home to Kumamoto over the weekend so he can tell his<br>family the wedding plans aren't real.
-But first, he has to act as attendant for<br>a high-profile European princess who wants to spend a day touring Tokyo incognito.</p>
+<p align="center">Ethelbald invites Will to a celebration of the new year in Whitesails.
+He attends with<br>Bee, who says she wants to visit the Academy afterward.
+Will agrees to take her,<br>but the Academy is not so easy to get to...</p>
 </td>
 </tr>
 </table>